 - Land Use (LUDS) Permit – If you're going to build or add on to a single family home or duplex only if located within 500 feet of a lake, river, stream, or open drain

 - Demolition Permit – If you need to demolish a complete structure, such as for complete tear-down and rebuild

 Plans are not required for re-roofing or re-siding.

 Plans are required for most other types of projects.
-During the application process you will need to upload plans showing the location, size, and details of the proposed project.
+During the application process you will need plans showing the location, size, and details of the proposed project to upload to ePlan room.
 A helpful rule-of-thumb is that plans should have enough detail for another person to do the work without talking to the person who prepared the plans.

 A site plan showing the location on the lot is required for a new building, addition, deck, or shed.

 We have resources available to help you prepare plans:

 - Development Center Plans Examiners are available 7:30 AM – 4:00 PM at our office.
 We're located on the third floor at the address listed in the Contact Us section.
 We can help to insure all plans go well and we hope to see you soon.